 - Any investigative FSOS with overdue investigations.

-- Investigative FSOSes ensure completion of overdue investigations within 10 days of notice of transfer unless exceptions are granted and documented.
+- Investigative FSOS ensures completion of overdue investigations within ten (10) days of notice of transfer unless exceptions are granted and documented.

-- The receiving FSOS accepts the case transfer within three (3) working days of receipt of the TWIST transfer the date the transfer is received.
+- The receiving FSOS accepts the case transfer within three (3) working days of receipt of the TWIST transfer.

 - The receiving FSOS can request reconsideration of the transfer via e-mail to the: